Collections of objects offer messages about passion, history and personality.

 Fabric collectors will appreciate these cubby holes filled with remnants of fabrics, also from the 60s and 70s.
 Everything from batik to the liberty flower prints can be used for accent pillows, quilts, or minor upholstery.
-Folded, rolled and intermixed, they offer the possibility of a delightful discovery and the perfect color or print.
+Folded, rolled and intermixed, they offer the possibility of a delightful discovery if the perfect color or print.
 There’s little so satisfying as an object covered with a wonderful textile.

 In the country home of a couple, both distinguished English gardeners, colorful garden and flower photographs on magazine pages were relieved of their binding and pasted up in a hallway as DIY piecemeal wallpaper.
 But I cannot help thinking that each was of a blossom or shrub one of them loved to grow.
-It’s also amusing to see that the hallway was in the former servants quarters since the wood trim along the top of the wall bears the stenciled names of the various rooms along with bells that would have been rung to summon the staff, which obviously was no more.
+It’s also amusing to see that the hallway was in the former servants quarters since the wood trim along the top of the wall bears the stenciled names of the various rooms along with bells that would have been rung to summon a staff, which obviously was no longer in residence.

 If I hoarded anything, it would be scraps of fabric.
 I remember going through fabric hoards at friends’ house (everyone’s mother seemed to have one!), unfolding and carefully refolding … do little girls still do that?